norma13115/aisd-jse-on-the-job-11324/README.md

 ```

-*Note: The output may look different based on the store type and variables you chose to use.*

 ## 5. **Pushing Your Code to GitHub**
 In this section, you will save your project to a GitHub repository, which allows you to store your code online, collaborate with others, and keep track of changes over time.